AtheerAlzhrani/AtheerAlzhrani/README.md

 Professional Certificate, Coursera Excel Skills for Business Certificate.
 Linkedln Introduction to Career Skills in Data Analytics.

-Fluent in **Arabic** and **English**, I am excited to contribute to projects that utilize data to create a positive impact.
+Fluent in **Arabic** and **English**, I am excited to contribute to projects that utilize data to create a positive impact🌟.

 Feel free to explore my repositories and connect!